• Conference Planning and Operations

 CMS Talk – CMS Talks are15-minute "TED-like" presentations meant to teach, inspire, engage, and/or motivate the audience, often with supportive visual imagery.
 CMS Talks are delivered without notes, from memory.
 The talk should be scripted and structured, not improvised.
 In addition to conveying facts, these talks should be personal and insightful, with the aim of connecting to the audience.
 Presenters may use a maximum of 5 slides to support their CMS Talks, and the audience should be able to comprehend each slide in just a few seconds (using a minimal amount of text).

 Lightning Talk – Lightning talks are 5-minute presentations focused on a chosen single topic, example, idea, project, or technique.
 Lightning Talks do not attempt to cover all aspects of their subject matter, but present one facet of the idea clearly and succinctly.
 In a Lightning Talk, the presenter makes a point and explains it as quickly as possible.

-Poster – A poster presents an idea or project via a compelling visual display.
+Poster – A poster presents an idea or project via a compelling visual display (either electronic or physical).
 Time will be scheduled during the conference for poster presenters to interact with attendees regarding their research.

 Special Considerations concerning Plenary Sessions

 A plenary session provides the opportunity for all conference attendees to hear a speaker or performer with no other presentations scheduled at the same time.

 Why can't my presentation be a plenary session?